 Critics and supporters of catch shares have stated a wide range of beliefs about how they expect catch shares to affect fish stocks, catches, discards, profitability, consolidation of the fishing industry, and other important aspects of the fisheries.
 Fisheries managers, fishermen, legislators, and other stakeholders want to know if the fisheries are being managed in a way that maintains and enhances the economic, social, and ecological benefits and if the cost of implementing catch shares provides an acceptable return on investment.

 We have developed a set of indicators that are designed to reveal ecological, economic, social, and governance effects of these two catch share programs.
 The indicators are intended to answer key questions that people often have about catch share programs.
 We also analyze and report on changes in catch share program design that occur in response to internal objectives or external policy events.
 In addition, we analyze and provide interactive charts of annual catch limits (ACLs) in the Northeast and in the West Coast programs, as the determination of ACLs can be affected indirectly by implementation of catch shares.

 Easily Accessible Information for All Interested Parties

 A top priority of the project is to communicate the indicator findings in ways that make the information as useful and accessible as possible for decision makers, stakeholders, and the broader public.
 The project website at catchshareindicators.org is being developed as an online dashboard for fishery managers, fishermen, fishing-related businesspeople, policymakers, legislative staff, journalists, and others interested in the fisheries.
-This is a new type of tool that has never been available before.
 Interactive charts and visualizations make it easy for anyone to delve into the best available data and explore changes in the fisheries, datasets can be downloaded for use in other applications, and for each indicator a written analysis highlights key changes and trends.
 In consultation with members of the target audiences, we are developing new and enhanced features and functionality to ensure that the data and information are provided effectively.

 Goals of the Project